Student Accommodation in Salford

-With more than 200 languages spoken in Greater Manchester, Salford is a part of the famous city and a popular district in the UK.
-Its student community is known for its diversity, as there are many international students in the city.
-The history of the district dates back to 1360 when the city became a pioneer in domestic textile production.
-At the beginning of the 18th century, Salford topped the world in cottage industries giving way to factory production.
+With over 200 languages spoken in Greater Manchester, Salford is a famous district in the UK.
+Its student community is known for its diversity, as there are hundreds of international students in the city.
+The history of the city dates back to 1360 when the city became a pioneer in domestic textile production.
+With the beginning of the 18th century, Salford topped the world in cottage industries giving way to factory production.
 Moreover, the Ordsall Hall is a former manor house that has been standing up since 1350 and is considered the landmark of the city.

 As a student in Salford, you are presented with various choices of educational institutes like the University of Salford and Salford City College.
 Living in Salford means living close to Manchester where you would find a wider range of institutes such as Manchester Metropolitan University, the University of Manchester and INTO Manchester.